Billyzou0741326/genshin-gallery-api/README.md

 Artworks collected in the database **will not be used for commercial purposes**.

 **No images are modified, downloaded, or saved**.
-Only hyperlinks to the source artwork are indexed.
+Only hyperlinks to the source artwork are stored.
 If the artist chose to remove their artwork from the source platform ([pixiv](https://pixiv.net/)), the hyperlinks to the corresponding artwork will yield 404 Not Found, and the database will mark them as `is_404` and may not display said artwork.

-In addition, only artworks blessed by their artists for reposting will be used for submission.
+In addition, only artworks blessed by their artists for reposting will be used in the submission.

 ## Deployment